Ricwolf19/Ricwolf19/README.md

 Driven by curiosity and a thirst for knowledge, always seeking innovation and continuous improvement.

 🛠️ **Skills**<br>
-Proficient in Python, JavaScript, React, Node.js, SQL, and more.
+Proficient JavaScript, React, Node.js, SQL, NextJS and more.
 Constantly learning and adapting.

 🌟 **Projects**<br>
 Experienced in diverse projects, from web apps to automation solutions, always growing and refining skills.